| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 lasting answer to air pollution had to be found which did not damage the

 environment anywhere and did not add to the problems of climate change.
+Jessica White, a student and a local resident, recently found to her

 cost that traffic wardens were becoming increasingly vigilant.
 She had